 - According to the National Association of Realtors, a real estate professional can get the seller a 10% to 13% higher price for their home on average over someone trying to sell themselves.
 If you are still having a hangup on the commission part of the transaction, this can more than compensate for a commission while potentially adding even more money in your pocket than you were originally expecting.

 - Most buyers will engage the services of a real estate professional since their commission is usually paid by the seller.
-Not only does this provide representation for the buyer and not the seller in a FSBO, you have the potential legal consequences and pitfalls in a real estate transaction to contend with and many agents representing the buyer might steer clear of the transaction with a For Sale by Owner seller, or at a minimum outline this to the buyer and let them decide if they even want to entertain getting into a real estate transaction with a FSBO.
+Not only does this provide representation for the buyer and not the seller in an FSBO, but you also have the potential legal consequences and pitfalls in a real estate transaction to contend with and many agents representing the buyer might steer clear of the transaction with a For Sale by Owner seller, or at a minimum outline this to the buyer and let them decide if they even want to entertain getting into a real estate transaction with an FSBO.
 This might also be a telling sign of why FSBOs have such a low success rate in selling their property.

 Every state has its own real estate laws, but to be a licensed real estate professional, a rigorous Federal and State exam had to have been passed, continuing education is mandatory, and a real estate professional deals with real estate transactions on a daily basis building their experience with these transactions.